asinfotrack/yii2-toolbox/README.md

 extensions are loaded

 ###### Timestamp
-This helper is responsible for common tasks associated with UNIX-Timestamps
+This helper is responsible for common tasks associated with UNIX-Timestamps.
+It also has a function to parse dates into timestamps (extracted functionality of the yii date validator)

 ### Gii-Generators
 The provided Gii-Generators fix general formatting issues in the default code-templates (eg spaces instead of tabs, etc.).